zengzzzzz/golang-trending-archive/README.md

 * 【2024-02-01】[collabora / WhisperFusion](https://github.com/collabora/WhisperFusion) - WhisperFusion builds upon the capabilities of WhisperLive and WhisperSpeech to provide a seamless conversations with an AI.
 ## Go

+* 【2024-02-06】[wal-g / wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud
 * 【2024-02-05】[fluxcd / flagger](https://github.com/fluxcd/flagger) - Progressive delivery Kubernetes operator (Canary, A/B Testing and Blue/Green deployments)
 * 【2024-02-05】[ava-labs / avalanchego](https://github.com/ava-labs/avalanchego) - Go implementation of an Avalanche node.
 * 【2024-02-04】[glasskube / glasskube](https://github.com/glasskube/glasskube) - 🧊 The missing Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
 Glasskube packages are dependency aware, GitOps ready and get automatic updates via a central public package repository.